radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 ## Configuring Global Sync as a Kafka Consumer

-1. In the Main Control Panel, navigate to the Global Sync tab.
+1. In the Main Control Panel, navigate to the Synchronization tab.

 1. Click ![new topology](media/new-topology.jpg).